Student Consumer Information

 - Books and supplies

-- Room and board (or off campus living expenses)
+- Room and meal plan rates (or off-campus living expenses)

 - Transportation and other reasonable personal living expenses

 Other allowable costs which can be considered on a case-by-case basis include:

 - Study abroad expenses

 - Employment expenses for internship experience

 Visit the following Web pages for more information about costs:

 Financial Assistance Information: How to Apply for Financial Aid